thebradleykoch/arno7/transcripts/cleaned/💬 Day 1 Email – Self-Prompt Interview Q&A (Voice Note AI) (Cleaned Transcript).md

 [00:00:14]
 **Bradley:**
 Basically, I've converted the rhetorical structure template into a self-prompt interview question template.
 I'm going to go down the line, bullet point by bullet point, answering these questions to the best of my ability.
-This will serve as braindump content for both my personal, human-written, AI unassisted draft.
+This will serve as braindump content for both my personal, human-written, AI-unassisted draft.

 [00:00:43]
 **Bradley:**